-As we prepare for the 2024 elections, we want you to be prepared.
-With all of the federal elections coming up, a section about the electoral college has been included.
+As we prepare for the 2026 elections, we want you to be prepared.
 In keeping with our mission statement, this guide, along with many other useful and informative publications and resources are included on our website.

 Please contact the Wilson County Election Commission with your questions or for more information on anything related to voter registration or elections.
 We are always eager to inform and help the voters of Wilson County.